 A DNA Test Can Help You Find Lost Family

-If you are looking for one or both of your biological parents, a child that you put up for adoption years ago, or think you might have a child that you don’t know about, then doing this DNA test should be your first stop.
+If you are looking for one or both of your biological parents or are looking for another biological relative, then doing this DNA test should be your first stop.

 The great thing about this test is that when your results come back, if you do have a parent or a child who has already tested, it will tell you in no uncertain terms that you have a parent/child match.